herrfennessey/book-recommender-indexer/README.md

 topics, such as users to crawl, books to crawl, etc. It has debouncing logic built in to where it will try and avoid redundant operations, such as crawling a book we already have a copy of.

-Currently, it is listening to the following topics:
+Currently, the following topics are "pushing" to our cloud run indexer to the various endpoints, because cloud run can't use pub/sub like a grown up

 * `scraper-book-v1`
 * `scraper-user-review-v1`
+* `scraper-profile-v1`

 ## Setup